Fuel pumps

 Some fuel card companies charge a small, fixed transaction fee each time your fleet uses the card to purchase diesel.
 Depending on where you fuel up and what card you are using, your savings may be immediate or sent to you in a check later in the month.

-Some merchants provide point-of-sale discounts, meaning the cost of fuel is reduced at the point of settlement.
+Some merchants provide point-of-sale discounts, meaning the fuel cost is reduced at the point of settlement.
 The fleet pays the reduced cost to the fuel card company and the fuel card company pays the reduced cost to the merchant.

 What are Some Other Reasons to Use a Fuel Card?

-Spending Control.
-Many fuel cards provide weekly credit lines and PlusCheks that drivers can use to pay for expenses on the road.
-Each fleet can limit and monitor the amount of money that drivers spend with the fuel card, reducing the chance of fraud.
+• Spending Control.
+Many fuel cards provide weekly credit lines and PlusChecks that drivers can use to pay expenses on the road.
+Each fleet can limit and monitor the amount of money drivers spend with the fuel card, reducing the chance of fraud.
 This is a far safer approach than giving drivers an unrestricted credit card or a wad of cash to use on the road.

-Communication.
-With the daily fluctuations in fuel prices, it is important to have a fuel card company that regularly communicates the latest fuel discounts throughout its retail network.
+• Communication.
+With fuel prices fluctuating daily, it is important to have a fuel card company that regularly communicates the latest fuel discounts throughout its retail network.
 Some fuel cards have mobile apps you can access on your smartphone or tablet to find the lowest fuel prices across the country.
-This saves you time in planning your routes and eliminates paying too much at the pump.
+This saves you time planning your routes and eliminates paying too much at the pump.